bytecodealliance/wasmtime/docs/contributing-coding-guidelines.md

 Dependency additions or updates require action on behalf of project maintainers so we ask that you don't run `cargo vet` yourself or update the `supply-chain` folder yourself.
-Instead a maintainer will review your PR and push a commit to your PR which performs the vets as necessary.
-Note that reviewers will be verifying that you haven't yourself made changes and that the changes they approve to be merged match what they've done.
-It's still ok to rebase your PR if needed, but we ask that if a maintainer has pushed a `cargo vet` entry update that you leave it as a separate commit.
+Instead a maintainer will review your PR and perform the `cargo vet` entries themselves.
+Reviewers will typically make a separate pull request to add `cargo vet` entries and once that lands yours will be added to the queue.

 ### `cargo vet` for Maintainers